IIEleven11/StyleTTS2FineTune/README.md

 This works on WSL2 and Linux.
 Windows requires a bunch of other stuff, probably not worth it.

-##Install conda/activate environment with python 3.10
+## Install conda/activate environment with python 3.10

 - conda create --name dataset python==3.10
 - conda activate dataset

-## Install this version of torch
+## Install this version of Pytorch
 - pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 -U

 ## Install whisperx/phonemize and segmentation packages